-who receive a fashionable education, are take care that this relic will be preserved for future examination.
+'It cannot continue thus.
+If women There is no doubt that the authorities will take care that this relic will be preserved for future examination.

-A few days ago, in the neighborhood of Thurles a poor woman, having had occasion to go a short distance from her cadin for a herring, and fearing, lest her pig might be impounded in her absence if she left it outside the door, took the resolution of locking it up in her domicile, which she actually did, but judge of her feelings when on her return the pig hed gnawed the arm off her infant which she had left in the cradle .- Clonnel Adver.
+A few days ago, in the neighborhood of Thurles a poor woman, having had occasion to go a short distance from her cadin for a herring, and fearing, lest her pig might be impounded in her absence if she left it outside the door, took the resolution of locking it up in her domicile, which she actually did, but judge of her feelings when on her return the pig hed gnawed the arm off her infant which she had left in the cradle .- Clonmel Adver.